Related Services and Therapies

 For more information about related services as a component of your child's educational program you should talk to the classroom teacher and/or special education teacher.
 For more general information about the way in which related services support your child's education, see the DOE's Related Services Guiding philosophy.

-These related services help in the way your child understands sounds and language (called auditory processing), with articulation or phonological skills, comprehension, use of syntax, pragmatics, voice production and fluency.
+Speech/Language Therapy help in the way your child understands sounds and language (called auditory processing), with articulation or phonological skills, comprehension, use of syntax, pragmatics, voice production and fluency.
 They are often integrated into lessons about reading and writing.
+Learn more about ways in which Speech/Language Therapy improve students' listening, speaking, reading and writing skills in school.

 Physical Therapy [Read More...]